 Weight of the User

-An important consideration is the weight of the person who will be using the bed rail as well as the type of bed and mattress the rail needs to be used on.
+An important consideration is the weight of the person who will be using the bed rail and the type of bed and mattress the rail needs to be used on.
 Bed handles for seniors have specific weight capacities, so make sure that you select one that can comfortably support the senior who needs it.

 Mattress Type and Thickness

 The type of mattress is also important because certain types of bed rails need to be used with heavy mattresses.
-Also, if the senior has an adjustable bed, there are many bed rails that don’t work with adjustable beds, so you’ll have to use a different bed rail type.
+Also, if the senior has an adjustable bed, many bed rails don’t work with adjustable beds, so you’ll have to use a different bed rail type.

 Location of the Bed in the Bedroom

-The position of the bed within the bedroom is another thing to keep in mind when bed rail shopping.
-If the bed is in the middle of the room, then you’ll need to purchase two bed rails or double sided bed rails.
-If the bed is positioned where one side is against a wall, then you’ll only need to install a single sided bed rail.
+The bed’s position within the bedroom is another thing to remember when bed rail shopping.
+If the bed is in the middle of the room, you’ll need to purchase two or double-sided bed rails.
+If the bed is positioned where one side is against a wall, then you’ll only need to install a single-sided bed rail.

 Abilities of the User

-The condition of the senior is also important when purchasing bed rails to prevent falls from the bed.
-Unfortunately, many seniors suffer with Alzheimers and dementia and installing a bed rail may cause confusion.
-This can result in them trying to remove the bed rail forcibly or even trying to climb over it which can result in injury.
+The senior’s condition is also important when purchasing bed rails to prevent falls from the bed.
+Unfortunately, many seniors suffer from Alzheimer’s and dementia, and installing a bed rail may cause confusion.
+This can result in them trying to remove the bed rail forcibly or even climbing over it, which can result in injury.